310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
 Heheh, we *are* high school students, after all.
-We can’t keep wearing the clothes our parents choose for us.
+We can’t keep wearing the clothes our parents chose for us.

 The expert we take reference from is completely fine with crossdressing, but…